mviereck/x11docker/README.md

 Container isolation enhanced with x11docker allows to use containers as a [sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) that fairly well protects the host system from possibly malicious or buggy software.
 Though, no sandbox solution in the wild can provide a perfect secure protection, and Docker even with enhanced security settings from x11docker is no exception.

+Using Docker with x11docker as a sandbox is not intended to run obviously evil software.
+Rather use it as:
+ - Development environment to collect libraries, compiler and so on to keep the host clean.
+ - Development environment to mitigate damage caused by unexpected/buggy behaviour.
+ - Security layer for software that may be malicious in worst case.
+Examples: Internet browser with Javascript enabled, or wine with Windows applications.

 x11docker already restricts process capabilities.
 You can additionally restrict access to CPU and RAM with option `--limit`.
-As default `--limit` restricts to 50% of available CPUs and currently free RAM.
+As default `--limit` restricts to 50% of available CPUs and 50% of currently free RAM.
 Another amount can be specified with `--limit=FACTOR` with a `FACTOR` greater than zero and less than or equal 1.

 For more custom fine tuning have a look at [Docker documentation: Limit a container's resources](https://docs.docker.com/config/containers/resource_constraints).